Calibishi/TryHackMe-Journey/README.md

 - How do they keep Mac Addresses from overlapping when creating devices in a factory?
   -> Managed by the IEEE (Institute of electrical and electronics engineers), global org based in the US.
     -+  companies request a certain amount of Mac addresses for a price.
-  -> Owning bulk Mac Address as a potential digital real estate.
+  -> Owning bulk Mac Addresses as a potential digital real estate.
   -> 1 OUI (Organizationally Unique Identifier) ~ $2800 USD rn, include 16,777,216 unique Mac Addresses.

 # Introduction to LAN Room!
 (7/25/25)